varocketry/guitar-mastery-hub/public/lessons/lesson_046_complete_theory_integration.md

 ---

-## ðŸ“– SECTION 6: WHAT YOU'VE ACHIEVED
+## 📖 SECTION 6: WHAT YOU'VE ACHIEVED

 ### The Scope of Your Accomplishment